-Painting wheels is easily done if they can be placed on something to turn them around (shortened tooth pick or else).
-Then I wet the tire area slightly with thinner.
+Take a toothpick or match or whatever fits into the central hole.
+Then I wet the inner tire area slightly with thinner.
 A small portion of the desired colour is also thinned a little bit.
 If this is brought near the hub with the brush held at an angle it will run around the hub for some distance.
 In some cases, it is helpful to use a needle or pointed tool to accentuate the outer edge of the hub beforehand.
 Repeat this procedure until a ring is obtained.
-Now fill in the rest with paint of normal consistence, turning the wheel as needed.
-After the paint has dried the procedure is repeated on the other side.
-If the wheel can't be turned a little bit more care is needed, but paint is applied the same way.
+Now fill in the rest with paint of normal consistence, turning the wheel.
+After the paint has dried on one side the procedure is repeated on the other one.

 Dark gray colour is more realistic than pure black.